c0decrow/netmon-telegram-bot/README.md

 ]
  ```

-- Update the report.py script with your-Telegram-bot-token and your-Telegram-bot-chat-ID:
+- In order the bot to know the destination chat to send the notifications, update the report.py script with your-Telegram-bot-token and your-Telegram-bot-chat-ID:
-TOKEN = "<my_telegram_bot_token>"
+  - TOKEN = "<my_telegram_bot_token>"
-CHAT_ID = "<my_telegram_bot_chat_id>"
+  - CHAT_ID = "<my_telegram_bot_chat_id>"

-This way the bot will know the destination chat to send you the notifications.
+- Optionally refresh interval could be set to desired value.
+Default is 120 seconds, which means that tests are done and page automcatically reloads every 120 seconds:
+  - REFRESH = <value>

 - Go to the project directory where the script is located:
 cd /var/www/html/monitor/
-- Run `python report.py`
+- Run `python report.py` (preferably in 'screen')
 - The output HTML file in generated in the project directory so it can find its web dependencies.
-- Test are done every 120 seconds.
-- Page automcatically reloads every 120 seconds.
 - In order to minimize any false alarms and host 'flapping' there's a tollerance variable configured, which means that:
   - when UP, there must be two consecutive failed ping / connection tests to the device after which it will be declared DOWN and Telegram message will be sent.
   - when DOWN, there must be two consecutive successfull ping / connection tests to the device after which it will be declared UP and Telegram message will be sent.
-  - That means that using the default settings notifications will be received 240 seconds after the corresponding event.
+  - That means that notifications will be received after doubled 'REFRESH' seconds after the corresponding event.

-## Docker!
+## Docker! (to be updated)
 ---

 ```bash